habitat-sh/on-prem-builder/docs-chef-io/content/manage/postgres.md

     weight = 20
 +++

-# Builder on-prem + PostgreSQL

-Managing your PostgreSQL Installation

-## Managing Builder On-Prem PostgreSQL Data
+## Manage Builder On-Prem PostgreSQL Data

 The data that Builder stores is luckily fairly lightweight and thus the backup and DR strategy is pretty straightforward.
-On-Prem Builder has two types of data that should be backed up case of a disaster:
+On-prem Builder has two types of data that should be backed up case of a disaster:

 1. PostgreSQL package and user metadata
 1. [MinIO Habitat artifacts](./minio.md#minio-artifact-backups)